jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-5/chapter-2a.md

 But the feelings of moral approbation are founded on the strongest feelings of human nature.
 They may be somewhat warped, but they cannot be entirely perverted.

 {{< s v="12">}}  The influence of custom and fashion on moral sentiments is not so great.
 However, it is perfectly similar to what it is everywhere else.
-When custom and fashion coincide with the natural principles of right and wrong, they=
+When custom and fashion coincide with the natural principles of right and wrong, they:
 - heighten the delicacy of our feelings, and
 - increase our abhorrence for everything evil.